Quabena/alx-low_level_programming/0x00-hello_world/README.md

 4-puts - A C program that prints exactly "\"Programming is like building a multilingual puzzle 5-printf - Is a C program that prints exactly 'with the proper grammar, but the outcome is a piece of art,'.
 6-size.c - Is a C program that prints the size of varios types on the computer it is compiled and run on.
+100-intel - Generates the assembly code (Intel syntax) of a C code and save it in am output file.